 Track and Improve Your LinkedIn ROI

-Set up analytics tracking, read activity heatmaps, use the ROI calculator, and optimize your posting schedule
+Set up analytics tracking, use the ROI calculator, read activity heatmaps, and optimize your posting schedule

 You need published posts and a connected LinkedIn account.
 Analytics data becomes more useful once you have at least 2-3 weeks of posting history.